frida/frida-website/_i18n/en/_posts/2021-06-16-frida-15-0-released.markdown

 - Ensure DarwinGrafter's merging of binds doesn't make gaps in \_\_LINKEDIT.
   Not doing so triggers a bug in `codesign` for which the resulting signed binary turns out corrupted.
 Thanks [@mrmacete][]!
-- python: Upgrade web client example to match latest dbus-next.
 - node: Fix compilation error when building with MSVC.

 ### Changes in 15.0.2

-- Fix handling of large messages.
-For both client-server and p2p.
+- Fix handling of large messages, for both client-server and p2p.
 Also bump the WebSocket payload size limit to 256 KiB - same as is typically negotiated for data channels in p2p mode.
 - Move WebSocket I/O to the DBus thread, to avoid unnecessary thread hopping.